Is Running or Jogging Better? Which Has the Most Benefits?

 If you’re jogging a couple of times a week and feel like you’re ready for a new challenge, why not try upping the pace a bit, incorporating some sprints into your regular jog, or even joining a running club to learn different, possibly even better, ways to run.
 And, who knows, you might even make a couple of running friends.

 The bottom line is: do what works for you.
 I like a moderate jog a couple of times a week.
-While my friends run ultra-marathons in their spare time but, while our pace may vary, one thing we all agree on is that running and jogging definitely makes us happier and healthier.
+While my friends run ultra-marathons in their spare time, while our pace may vary, one thing we all agree on is that running and jogging definitely make us happier and healthier.